-It is responsible for only 0.02% of the world’s greenhouse gas emissions, is created naturally for environment purposes, and it has little dependency on fossil fuels to create it.
+It is responsible for only 0.02% of the world’s greenhouse gas emissions, is created naturally for environmental purposes, and has a little dependency on fossil fuels to create it.

 Solar power is also sustainable when considering that installing solar panel systems on your roof can last up to 30 years!
 Depending on how well you look after the energy production system before needing to replace it, which still has an extremely low carbon footprint.

-The solar energy generated from the sun to power your home is a great energy source, and is a great investment to becoming more sustainable in your day-to-day life.
+The solar energy generated from the sun to power your home is a great energy source and is a great investment to become more sustainable in your day-to-day life.

 Solar panels usually come with a warranty of 20 years.
 This is the time that photovoltaic solar cells will likely start to slightly degrade and lose their ability to produce electricity as efficiently as before.